sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 ### A tooltip, why?

 When displaying dates or times, there may be a confusions.
 Is this time in 12 or 24 format?
 "7/6/2013" Is the month June or July?
 Here are some questions that users may ask themselves.
 A tooltip is quite the way to help.
-I believe should display a non-confusing full date and time text.
-By non-confusion, I think something culture-independant.
+I believe it should display a non-confusing full date and time text.
+By non-confusion, I think of something culture-independant.

 The greatest to lowest unit format is nice because it's logical. year, month, day, hours, minutes, seconds.
 2014-04-08 14:16:18.